Category Archives: Prussian Royals

 Julie von Voss, Countess von Ingenheim. source: Wikipedia

-While married to his second wife, Friedrich Wilhelm entered into two additional morganatic marriages.
+While married to his second wife, Friedrich Wilhelm entered into two morganatic marriages.
 The first was Elisabeth Amalie “Julie” von Voss (1766-1789).
 Julie became a lady-in-waiting to Queen Elisabeth Christine (Friedrich Wilhelm’s aunt) in 1783.
-In 1787, she and Friedrich Wilhelm married the chapel at Charlottenburg Palace.
-Julie had insisted that Friedrich Wilhelm’s wife, Friederike Luise, give her consent for the marriage.
-Friederike Luise, having already given her husband seven children, felt her “conjugal duties had been fulfilled” and agreed willingly.
+In 1787, she and Friedrich Wilhelm married at the chapel at Charlottenburg Palace.
+Julie insisted that Friedrich Wilhelm’s wife, Friederike Luise, give her consent for the marriage.
+Friederike Luise, having already given her husband seven children, felt her “conjugal duties had been fulfilled” and willingly agreed.
 The couple married in April 1787, and in November of that year, Julie was created Countess von Ingenheim.
 The marriage was short-lived.
 In March 1789, Julie died of tuberculosis, just two months after giving birth to their only child:

 • Gustav Adolf, Count von Ingenheim (1789-1855) – married Eugenie de Thierry, had issue